 On 24th January 1945 the escaping Germans attempted to hide traces of their wrongdoing by blowing up the construction.
 After the war, it was cleared of mines, partly rebuilt and converted into museum that welcomes guests throughout the season.
 The best maintained canteen bunker serves as a restaurant, called ‘Wilcze Gniazdo’.

 While in the district of Great Masurian Lakes, you should pay a visit to Ketrzyn, the main town in the neighbourhood.
 It has several historic buildings, including a Gothic church and a Gothic castle that now houses a museum.
 Also worthy of a visit is Swieta Lipka – a tiny village known for its importance as a religious centre for Northern Poland and a draw for pilgrims.
 Within the monastery complex stands the 17th-century church of the Blessed Virgin Mary, and the monastery also holds famous organ music concerts.

-Gierloz is situated in the north-east of Poland, in the Masuria region (Warmian-Masurian Voivodship), 8 km east of the town of Ketrzyn.
+Gierloz is situated in the north-east of Poland, in the Masuria region (Warmian-Masurian Voivodship with capital in Olsztyn), 8 km east of the town of Ketrzyn.
 The population of the village is only 20.

 The village got its name from a man called Hans von Görlitz, who in 1353 owned a hunting lodge there.
 Prior to World War II Gierloz was a Sunday trip destination for people living in nearby Ketrzyn.
 In 1934 Fritz Schultz became starost of Ketrzynski District, and was among the first members of the NSDAP within East Prussia.
 It was his influence that led to the decision to locate Hitler’s main headquarters in his district.